 Bosa was my favourite town in Sardinia.
 It is absolutely stunning; filled with quaint colourful houses lining the hillside and an impressive castle at the top.
 We spent one night in the area, but I would have loved to stay longer.
 There are lots of lovely shops, restaurants and cafes along the cobbled streets and lanes, and a walk along the River Temo is a must, as well as a visit to the castle for the superb views.

 There are plenty of hotels in Bosa, but we spent the night in nearby Tresnuraghes.
 This was another area that felt undiscovered by tourists.
-We stayed at a great hotel called Maison Tresnuraghes, a lovely restoration of two old houses with a huge garden.
-The hotel had a great restaurant, but we also tried out a local pizzeria, which was one of the best of the Sardinia road trip!
+We stayed at a great hotel called Maison Tresnuraghes, a restoration of two old houses with a huge garden.
+The hotel has a lovely restaurant, but we also tried out Pizzeria Ristorante Su Palatteddu, a short walk away from Maison Tresnuraghes, which was one of the best of the Sardinia road trip!

 Bosa to Alghero (1 hour / 46km)

 A short drive, but plenty of gorgeous scenery and lots of photo opportunities.

 This is a popular town with tourists, as many use it as a base to explore the incredible beaches north of Alghero.
 Sadly we didn’t have the best weather while we were here, so didn’t venture too far, but it did mean that we had more time to explore the town.